FreeCAD/DevelopersHandbook/maintainersguide/AEC.md

 Addons that for example rely on services that don't exist anymore are candidate for direct removal as they are effectively non-functional.

-Long unmaintained addons that are usually mostly unusable in current versions may be kept for [Safe Keeping](#Safe-Keeping) or removed.
+Long unmaintained addons that are usually mostly unusable in current versions may be kept for [Safe Keeping](#Safe-Keeping) or be removed.

-Unmaintained addons that don't fit the previous categories are usually [Adopted](#Adoption).
+Unmaintained addons that don't fit the previous descriptions are usually [Adopted](#Adoption).

 ### Safe Keeping

 Addons that once have been functional but are no longer kept up and become incompatible with current versions may be forked for safe keeping.

-The addon repository will be forked and possibly given a light cleanup but no support for code changes will be offered.
+The addon repository will be forked and possibly given a light cleanup but no support for code changes will be guaranteed.

 The repository will effectively act as an archive that ensures it stays as it is.